kramse/security-courses/courses/networking/suricatabro-workshop/README.md

 I have renamed my materials, and you can find it in ../suricatazeek-workshop

-The new home for Zeek is zeek.org
+The new home for Zeek is zeek.org: which currently redirect to https://www.bro.org/zeek.html

-- which currently redirect to https://www.bro.org/zeek.html
+This dir will go away soon.